View video tutorial

 • fantasy

-➔ Multiple font names are provided as a fallback system if one is unsupported, then the next can be used.
+➔ Multiple font family names are provided as a fallback system if one is unsupported, then the next can be used.

 ➔ The generic family name of the font must be placed last in the list of font family names.